Scleritis

 • Lid swelling

-Redness may be isolated to a particular area of the eye, or diffuse.
-Pain can be excruciating and made worse with eye movement.
-Vision can be affected if swelling from inflammation affects surrounding tissues such as lens, cornea, choroid, retina, or optic nerve.
+Redness (with a purple hue) may be isolated to a particular area of the sclera, or diffuse.
+Pain can be excruciating and made worse with eye movement and any touch.
+Vision can be affected if swelling from inflammation affects surrounding tissues such as cornea, anterior chamber, choroid, retina, or optic nerve.
 Light sensitivity is not usually a symptom unless cornea (keratitis) is also involved.

 What other medical conditions are associated with scleritis?